chanshiyucx/blog/article/007-stagger-enter-animation.md

 ## Automation Approach

-While implementing the new animations, I realized that manually adding `data-animate` and setting `--stagger` values for every element was quite tedious.
-This becomes especially problematic when you need to add animations to content rendered by third-party components, like MDX components, which requires invasive modifications.
-So I started thinking about simpler automation approaches.
+While implementing the new animations, I realized that manually adding `data-animate` and setting `--stagger` values for every element was a real pain.
+It gets even worse when you need to add animations to content rendered by third-party components, like MDX components, which requires invasive modifications.
+So I started looking for simpler automation approaches.

-My first thought was `CSS Counters`, which can make variables increment based on usage count, achieving auto-incrementing `--stagger` values that can even work across element hierarchies—similar to how Framer Motion works.
+My first thought was `CSS Counters`, which can automatically increment variables based on usage count, achieving auto-incrementing `--stagger` values that can even work across element hierarchies—similar to how Framer Motion works.

 But reality hit hard.
 As of now, variables defined by `CSS Counters` can't participate in `calc()` method calculations because counter values are treated as string types and can't be used in mathematical operations.